 - How do you BEND OR MOVE YOUR ARMS while shoveling snow?

 Learn and use the right technique for shoveling snow.
 You could also improve your posture and the ability to use the proper technique through EXERCISE.
 For those who already have back pain, there are ways to exercise and tactics to use that could help eliminate back pain .

 In addition to the above, you need to warm up before going outside to shovel snow.
 Keep yourself warm and comfy too as this will help you focus on the task versus shivering and hurrying to get back inside the house.
-Dress for success and this includes a hat, gloves and outer wear .
+Dress for success; this includes a hat, gloves, and outerwear .
 RUSHING the task could lead to injury too!!
-Back pain is not a joyful experience and we either never want to have it or want to get rid of it and do so FAST!
-Back pain has also been associated with numerous activities including the act of shoveling snow.
+Back pain is not a joyful experience and we either never want to have it or we want to get rid of it and do so FAST!
+Back pain has been associated with numerous activities including the act of shoveling snow.
 Is shoveling snow something you do or plan to do?
 If yes, you’ll be glad to know that there are ways to protect your back while shoveling snow.
 Know the risks!
 Protect your back!!
 Keep safe while shoveling snow!!!

 For your guide to eliminating your lower back pain, check out Low Back Pain Solved, here!